Library: Policy

 (iii) an email is sent by the Hotline supervisor to the requesting district supervisor and district director or field manager, when needed, informing them of the decision;

-(v) when the district staff disagrees with the response from the Hotline supervisor, after consultation with the district director or field manager, the district director or field manager emails the Hotline director and Hotline assistant directors requesting a second-level review.
+(vi) when the district supervisor disagrees with the response from the Hotline supervisor, after consultation with the field manager, the field manager emails the Hotline director and Hotline assistant directors requesting a second-level review.
+The request includes the details and justification of how the report justifies a screen-out; and

 4. (a) Interviewing the child abuse or neglect reporter.
 The process of interviewing the person reporting suspected abuse or neglect is critical to child protection.
-The report is documented on Form 04KI001E, Referral Information Report.
+The Hotline specialist documents the report on Form 04KI001E, Referral Information Report.
 Gathering background information begins immediately upon receipt of a report of abuse or neglect.

 (b) Assisting the reporter.
 The Hotline specialist assists the reporter by: